-Family of Brusly Middle School student plans lawsuit after leaked video
+Family of Brusly Middle School student settles lawsuit after leaked video

+BRUSLY, LA (WAFB) - The family of a student at Brusly Middle School confirms they have settled a civil lawsuit against the school after the 14 year old boy was injured in an incident involving a police officer.

-BRUSLY, LA (WAFB) - A civil rights lawsuit is in the works after the grandmother of a Brusly Middle School student says the 14-year-old boy suffered physical and psychological injuries after an October 5 incident in the school’s office.
+The grandmother of the boy says he suffered physical and psychological injuries after an Oct.
+5 incident in the school’s office.

-Leaked video footage shows a police officer wrestling with a student and slamming him to the ground twice as school staff members nervously look on.
-Another officer eventually arrived and appeared to slam the boy onto a desk.
+Leaked video footage shows a police officer wrestling with a student and slamming him to the ground twice as school staff members look on nervously.
+Another officer eventually arrives and appears to slam the boy onto a desk.

-Brusly Police Chief Jonathan Lafeaux said both officers had been with the department about three years before resigning in the wake of the incident.
+Brusly Police Chief Jonathan Lafeaux says both officers had been with the department about three years before resigning in the wake of the incident.
 Lafeaux asked Louisiana State Police to investigate the case for allegations of excessive force.

-Attorney Kwame Asante said Monday that LSP investigators initially told him that the student provoked the officer with violence, but the leaked video appears to show the boy trying to walk away from the officer.
+Attorney Kwame Asante says LSP investigators initially told him the student provoked the officer with violence, but the leaked video appears to show the boy trying to walk away from the officer.

 “We were led to believe one thing, then we saw the leaked video and it was something else," said Asante.
-"So, we’re not happy about the way that that was presented to us by the State Police.”
+"So we’re not happy about the way that that was presented to us by the State Police.”

-The child’s grandmother (who WAFB has chosen not to name to protect the identity of the minor) said her grandson suffered bruises to his face and a cut to his chin, but that she’s more concerned about lasting psychological damage.
+The child’s grandmother, who WAFB has chosen not to name to protect the identity of the minor, says her grandson suffered bruises to his face and a cut to his chin, but she’s more concerned about lasting psychological damage.

 “Since the incident, he went in the hospital with more trauma,” she said.

-Asante painted a picture of a troubled teenager who has struggled with anxiety and depression since his mother died unexpectedly five years ago when the boy was 9 years old.
-The grandmother said her grandson has been on medication and is classified as a student with special needs.
+Asante paints a picture of a troubled teenager who has struggled with anxiety and depression since his mother died unexpectedly in 2013.
+The grandmother says her grandson has been on medication and is classified as a student with special needs.

 "He has been having behavioral issues.
 He has been getting a lot of treatments at home, but when it comes to the school with the treatments, they wasn’t backing us,” she explained.

-Asante plans to file suit against West Baton Rouge Parish Schools and the Brusly Police Department.
-He said the main goal is to improve training and protocols to prevent a situation like this from happening again.
+Asante filed a suit against West Baton Rouge Parish Schools and the Brusly Police Department.
+He says the main goal is to improve training and protocols to prevent a situation like this from happening again.

 “We believe that had the school put forth certain services, certain interventions, certain trainings, that this child may not have ended up being brutalized the way they were,” Asante added.

-The footage shows the student walk into the office and approach the desk where staff members appear to help him make a phone call.
-Asante said the student was ordered to go to detention, but wanted to call his grandmother to come pick him up instead.
+The footage shows the student walk into the office and approach the desk, where staff members appear to help him make a phone call.
+Asante says the student was ordered to go to detention, but wanted to call his grandmother to come pick him up instead.

 About 15 seconds later, Officer Anthony “Kip” Dupre entered and began saying something to the teen and pointing at him.
 No audio was recorded, so it’s unclear what was said.